 Are Killifish Good Tank Mates?

 Killifish can easily be kept in a community tank.
 They are peaceful enough to stay out of the way of other species of fish and invertebrates.
-The tank size should be increased by 10 gallons if you choose to keep them with other fish, and 5 gallons if they are kept with snails or large shrimp.
-Killifish area also good jumpers and require a lid over the tank even.
+The tank size should be increased by 10 gallons if you choose to keep them with other fish and 5 gallons if they are kept with snails or large shrimp.
+Killifish are also good jumpers and require a lid over the tank.
 They are more likely to jump out of a tank if they are kept with unsuitable and aggressive tank mates.

 What to Feed Your Killifish